-The Organization will provide reasonable accommodations (that will not create an undue hardship) to an employee who is a victim of domestic violence, or whose family or household member is a victim of domestic violence, as necessary to ensure the safety of the employee, the workplace, the employer or other employees.
+The Organization will provide reasonable accommodations (that will not create an undue hardship) to an employee who is a victim of domestic violence or sexual assaultdomestic violence, or whose family or household member is a victim of domestic violence or sexual assaultdomestic violence, as necessary to ensure the safety of the employee, the workplace, the employer or other employees.
 Employees needing reasonable accommodations should contact their supervisor or any member of management and may be required to submit appropriate documentation.
 If the accommodation is no longer necessary, the employee must inform the employee's supervisor or any member of management as soon as possible.

-The Organization will not discriminate or retaliate against employees on the basis that they are victims of domestic violence, have family or household members who have been the victim of domestic violence, serve as a witness or interested party in court proceedings relating to an act of domestic violence triggering the use of leave under this policy, or who request or use leave or other reasonable accommodations under this policy.
+The Organization will not discriminate or retaliate against employees on the basis that they are victims of domestic violence or sexual assaultdomestic violence, have family or household members who have been the victim of domestic violence or sexual assaultdomestic violence, serve as a witness or interested party in court proceedings relating to an act of domestic violence or sexual assault domestic violence triggering the use of leave under this policy, or who request or use leave or other reasonable accommodations under this policy.